OpenFn/kit/packages/runtime-manager/readme.md

 An example runtime manager service.

-The runtime manager is a long running node service that runs jobs as worker threads.
+The runtime manager is designed as a long running node service that runs jobs as worker threads.

 ## Demo Server